Titles and Roles

 - Research Program

-Dr. Khan is a member of the American College of Radiology, American Brachytherapy Society, American Society for Therapeutic Radiation Oncology, American College of Radiation Oncology and American Society of Clinical Oncology.
+Dr. Khan is a fellow and member of the American College of Radiation Oncology and American College of Radiology.
+He also holds professional memberships with American Brachytherapy Society, American Society for Therapeutic Radiation Oncology and American Society of Clinical Oncology.
 He serves as a board member of the Georgia Radiological Society; is a vice chair of the Radiation Safety Committee for Human Use at Emory; and is an active member of the ACRIN/ECOG melanoma committee.
-He is also the Panel Chair for the leukemia/lymphoma section of the Radiation Oncology In-Training Examination (TXIT™) program at the American College of Radiology and serves on the lymphoma/leukemia committee of the American Board of Radiology.
+He is also the Panel Chair for the leukemia/lymphoma section of the Radiation Oncology In-Training Examination (TXIT™) program at the American College of Radiology.
+He also serves on the radiation oncology exam committee of the American Board of Radiology where he is involved developing maintenance of certification exam questions, initial certification exam questions, and oral exam questions as they relate to the management of lymphoma, leukemia, and myeloma patients.

 Dr. Khan fluently speaks English, Urdu, Hindi and is familiar with Spanish and Arabic.